earthly/website/blog/_posts/2021-12-27-golang-errors.md

 There are some exceptions to the rule, however, where wrapping an error may not be appropriate.

 Since wrapping the error always preserves the original error messages, sometimes exposing those underlying issues might be a security, privacy, or even UX concern.
 In those cases, it could be worth handling the error and returning a new one, rather than wrapping it.
-This could be the case if you're writing an open-source library, or a REST API where we don't want the underlying error message to be returned to the 3rd-party user.
+This could be the case if you're writing an open-source library or a REST API where we don't want the underlying error message to be returned to the 3rd-party user.

 {% include cta/cta1.html %}